Skip to main content

 Timesheets require data in the system to be accurate in order to work successfully.
 In instances where you have issues with timesheets, this is usually due to missing or invalid data related to the employee.

-Section 1 - Check the employee has a working pattern assigned
+Check the employee has a working pattern assigned

-If the employee has submitted a timesheet for approval, and the manager approves it, the system will perform a validation check to ensure the timesheet can be submitted.
+If the employee has submitted a timesheet for approval and the manager approves it, the system will perform a validation check to ensure the timesheet can be submitted.

 If the employee does not have a working Pattern, the authorisation will silently fail validation.

-2. Open the impacted employee record.
+2. Click Career History, then open the impacted employee record.

-3. Click on the Career History Tab.
+3. Click on the Career History tab.

 4. Open the current career history record.